 - Coolers or ice chests: You’ll need these if the outage is lengthy.

-3. Prepare your home for an outage.
+3. Prepare your home or business for an outage.

 Once your storm safety kit is prepared, take these additional preventive measures around your home:

 - Install surge protectors to safeguard valuable electronic equipment, such as computers and home entertainment systems.

 - Know where to find each utility shut off — electricity, water and gas.
 Know how to turn each one off and have the proper tools to do so.

 - If you have an automatic garage door, check the instructions or check with the manufacturer to learn how to open the door manually (without power).

 - Business owners should have a continuity plan in place with defined roles and responsibilities with key employees.

 - Consider if a backup power source is right for your business.

 4. Know what to do during an outage.